-This is brand new advanced Resolve training, offered for the first time ever online. ‘’I have wanted to make an online version of my successful advanced classroom course : International Colorist Academy R201, for a long time,” says Warren Eagles.
+This advanced Resolve training includes training for both v11 as well as updates for the changes in v12. ‘’I have wanted to make an online version of my successful advanced classroom course : International Colorist Academy R201, for a long time,” says Warren Eagles.
 “People have constantly been asking for more, not just how to use the software but why do you do it.
 So here it is!”

 Advanced Resolve v11/v12 is an ideal course for existing Resolve users who are looking for more knowledge in both the software and the art of color grading.
 “As with all my classes I try and add a little more: tips, tricks, RAW, working with clients and workflow solutions are just some of the topics I will be covering,” says Warren.